Georjane/youtube_video_player/README.md

 <img src="images/screenshot.png" alt="Homepage Screenshot">

-This is a youtube video player homepage that plays a video.
-It has a navigation bar, a video screen, a sidebar and a footer.
+This is a youtube video player homepage.
+It has as main sections, the navigation bar, a video, a sidebar containing images and their titles and a footer.

 # Built with
 <ul>